SalxIeva/SalxIeva_README_generator/README.md

 - [Questions](#questions)

   ## Installation
-  you will need to install node.js and download this repository
+  The user will have to install node.js and download this repository to use within his terminal.

   ## Usage
-  in your terminal enter: node index.js
+  Inside the terminal user has to enter following command: 'node index.js', then the generator will prompt the user with questions to generate README.md file.

   ## License
   This project is licensed under the MIT License.